brcontainer/qt-helper/application/runprocess/README.md

-Is class is for you to use if you need your application to open only once (usually in desktop system you can open several times the same application).
+This class is for you to use if you need your application to open only once (usually in desktop system you can open several times the same application).

 Usage: